umairmaratab/tranasformers-model-to-generate-blog-posts/README.md

 # tranasformers-model-to-generate-blog-posts
-Hugging Face Transformers model is used to generate blogpost using a simple sentence.
+Hugging Face Transformers model is used to generate blogpost from a simple sentence.